 Everything we dried out is wet again.

-Trying to get a weather update on the radio and they're playing Christmas songs in Sept., during an emergency.
+Trying to get a weather update on the radio and they're playing (CAN YOU BELIEVE IT?)
+Christmas songs!!

 FLOW, the service provider (and ha ha we don't have service from them!) but they are sending us text messages to remember to wash our hands so we don't contract diarrhea.
 Wouldn't it be more sensible to send a weather report???
 Today is our lowest day.

-Sadly, some people we know have raided Bob's tool shed.
-He has some very expensive tools and they said they needed them, but we knew they didn't.
+Tamarind Club got their employees to raid Bob's tool shed.
+He has some very expensive tools and apparently they needed them.
 WTF!!
-Bob and his wife have lost everything!
-According to another neighbour, they made several trips to his tool shed.
-Sadly, this neighbour isn't much better, he's begun going through sites and picking out furniture, and this is a man whose house is intact, he doesn't need anything.
+This is a man, who has lost everything!
+According to Ricky, they made several trips to his tool shed.
+Lash (the caretaker) has been notified, so hopefully he'll be able to get everything back.
+They've started a GO Fund Me Page, to rebuild the Tamarind.
+Sadly, Ricky isn't much better, he's begun going through sites and picking out furniture, this is a man whose house is intact, he doesn't need anything.

 TORRENTIAL DOWNPOUR....can't take much more.

-A well meaning friend, texted me from the safety of Canada and said to me, try to remain positive, there's only 1 mm rain forecast. (texting doesn't happen often at all, only every couple of days and only for about an hour, all cell phones do not function)
+A well meaning friend, texted me from the safety of Canada and said to me, try to remain positive, there's only 1mm forecast.

 HA HA!
 Don't know what forecast she was looking at but it certainly wasn't accurate.